Why We Age: The Hidden Role of Chronic Inflammation in Accelerating Aging

 The trillions of bacteria in our gut evolve dramatically across the lifespan.
 In aging, we typically see reduced bacterial diversity and alterations in bacterial composition—a condition called dysbiosis.
 Simultaneously, the intestinal barrier becomes more permeable, allowing bacterial lipopolysaccharides (LPS) to enter circulation.
 These molecules are recognized as danger signals by immune cells, triggering additional chronic inflammation.
 This phenomenon is so characteristic that researchers coined the term "leaky gut" to describe it.

-The gut-inflammation-aging connection reveals why dietary choices profoundly influence age-associated inflammation.
+The gut-inflammation-ageing connection reveals why dietary choices profoundly influence age-associated inflammation.
 What you eat directly shapes your microbiome, which in turn influences your inflammatory burden.

 Why Industrialized Lifestyles Amplify Age-Related Inflammation